 This servant of God, never neglected the practice of all good works.
 Through the divine favor of the sufferings of Christ she was given this grace when she lacked human means to do good, when her own strength failed.
 She had the power to relieve the bodily and spiritual troubles of all who sought her help.

-St. Hedwig is the patron saint of Silesia, , Trzebnica and Wroclaw in Poland, Andechs, Bavaria, Berlin and Bradenburg in Germany, as well as the Roman Catholic Diocese of Görlitz, She is also the patron saint of brides, duchesses, death of children, difficult marriages, victims of jealousy and widows.
+St. Hedwig is the patron saint of Silesia, of Andechs, the Roman Catholic Archdiocese of and the Roman Catholic Diocese of Gorlitz, Germany.
+She is the patroness of brides, death of children, difficult marriages, victims of jealousy, widows and duchesses.
+Symbols attributed to her include a noble woman holding a church (symbolizing a monastery) or noble woman holding a pair of shoes under her arm.
 Her feast day is celebrated on October 16.